IsaacShrestha/ember-simple-auth/README.md

 1. __Context__: Session Management

+Ember-simple-auth stores a session cookies, by default on closing the browser session cookies are expired and deleted.
+However, users can configure cookie expiration period and store session persistently by selecting “Remember me”, which makes it prone to session hijacking.

   * Functional security requirements:
-    * The system is expected to delete the stored session cookies
+    * The system is expected to delete the stored session cookies.
-    * The system  is expected to persist data upon using persist function
+    * The system  is expected to persist data upon using persist function.

 2. __Context__: Authentication, Authorization and Encryption